Submissions

 Listed below are our current open calls.
 We are open for our chapbook contests from March to May, our open reading period for full-length poetry manuscripts from June to August, our broadside contest from September to November, and our open reading period for prose manuscripts from December to February.
 Our residency applications are open year-round.
 Other calls will be published here as they open.

-Sundress Academy for the Arts Open for Spring 2025 Residencies
+Sundress Academy for the Arts Open for Fall 2025 Residencies

-Sundress Academy for the Arts (SAFTA) is now accepting applications for short-term writing residencies in all genres—poetry, fiction, nonfiction, playwriting, screenwriting, journalism, academic writing, and more—for their summer residency period which runs from May 12th to August 16th, 2025.
-These residencies are designed to give artists time and space to complete their creative projects in a quiet and productive environment.
+Sundress Academy for the Arts (SAFTA) is now accepting applications for short-term writing residencies in all genres—poetry, fiction, nonfiction, playwriting, screenwriting, journalism, academic writing, and more—for their fall residency period which runs from August 17th, 2025 to January 3th, 2026.
+These residencies are intended to provide writers with the time and space they need to finish their creative ideas in a peaceful and effective environment.

-Each farmhouse residency costs $300/week, which includes a room of one’s own, as well as access to our communal kitchen, bathroom, office, and living space, plus wireless internet.
-Residencies in the Writers Coop are $150/week and include your own private dry cabin as well as access to the farmhouse amenities.
-Because of the low cost, we are rarely able to offer scholarships for Writers Coop residents.
+Each farmhouse residency is $350/week, covering a private room as well as access to our shared kitchen, bathroom, office, and living area, plus wireless internet.
+Writers Coop residencies are $175/week and include your own private dry cabin in addition to access to the farmhouse amenities.
+Due to the low cost, we rarely are able to provide scholarships for Writers Coop residents.

 • 3 reparations weeks of equally divided payments for Black and/or Indigenous identifying writers at $150/week